DefinitelyTyped/tsd/README.md

 ## Usage as module

-TSD can be used as any JavaScript npm dependency in your project:
+TSD can be used as a JavaScript npm dependency:

 ````js
 var tsd = require('tsd');